pravega/pravega/documentation/src/docs/controller-service.md

 ## Host Store

-Host store interface is used to store _Segment Container_ to _Segment Store_
-node mapping.
-It exposes APIs like `getHostForSegment` where it computes consistent hash of Segment _Id_ to compute the owner Segment Container.
+Host store interface is used to store _Segment Container_ to_Segment Store node mapping.
+It exposes APIs like `getHostForSegment` where it computes consistent hash of Segment ID to compute the owner Segment Container.
 Then based on the container-host mapping, it returns the appropriate URI to the caller.